 I have been coding for the past 7+ years and have worked on ~6 different programming languages, 15+ frameworks, a couple of Cloud platforms, have been recently given Moderator status on Stackoverflow with 10,000+ points and am among the top 2100 on Stackoverflow for this year.
 I have interviewed for Amazon, Google and Microsoft and am familiar with their interview process.

 Let's talk about why you need a head start now rather than trying to work yourself up the ladder when you start your first job.
-Let's assume you’ve completed your degree from a not-so-high ranked college, have basic knowledge about coding but do not code on a regular basis and are not sure about your knowledge on algorithms and data structures.
+Let's assume you’ve completed your degree from a not-so-high ranked college, have basic knowledge about coding but do not code regularly and are not sure about your knowledge on algorithms and data structures.

 Say you get a job from the first few rounds of Campus placements, that is, if you are lucky.
 The initial salary that you would be offered would be in the range of ~2-3 Lakhs per annum?